-Velocity began simply: teachers and choreographers renting the space for classes and rehearsals with the goal of making the rent by the end of the month.
-But by 2000 Velocity Dance Center had become one of the preeminent contemporary dance-training centers on the West Coast, with three studios and over 40 classes per week.
+Since its inception, Velocity grew alongside Seattle’s dance community and by 2000, had become one of the preeminent contemporary dance-training centers on the West Coast, with three studios and over 40 classes per week.

-Together KT and Michele created a comprehensive adult curriculum for beginners to professionals as well as a series of programs supporting the creation of new work, including the Strictly Seattle Summer Dance Intensive, The Bridge Project, Under Construction, NEXT Dance Festival and The Guest Artist Series.
-In 2003 KT created the SCUBA, National Touring Dance Alliance with Seattle (Velocity), San Francisco (ODC), Minneapolis (The Southern Theater) and Philadelphia (Philly Dance Project).
+KT and Michele worked to develop a comprehensive adult curriculum for beginners to professionals as well as a series of programs supporting the creation of new work.
+This included the Strictly Seattle Summer Dance Intensive, The Bridge Project, Under Construction, NEXT Dance Festival, and The Guest Artist Series.
+In 2003, KT created the SCUBA National Touring Dance Alliance with Seattle (Velocity), San Francisco (ODC), Minneapolis (The Southern Theater), and Philadelphia (Philly Dance Project).
 In 2006, KT and Michele moved on to other endeavors.
 Velocity has continued to grow and serve the Seattle dance community.

-Velocity Dance Center moved from its original home in the Oddfellows Hall to the former Capitol Hill Arts Center (CHAC) on 12th and Pine and thanks to the current dedicated staff with Director Tonya Lockyer at the helm, Velocity has become a recognized leader as an artist-driven, community-centered dance incubator.
+Velocity Dance Center moved from its original home in the Oddfellows Hall to the former Capitol Hill Arts Center (CHAC) on 12th and Pine in 2010.
+Thanks to the current dedicated staff with Executive and Artistic Director Tonya Lockyer at the helm, Velocity has become a recognized leader as an artist-driven, community-centered dance incubator.
 Velocity fosters the creative explorations of artists and adventurous audiences through an invested commitment to education, creation, performance, inquiry, community participation, and inter/national exchange.
+Watch This is Velocity.